Penny Red: History

+Initially, some of the same plates used to print the Penny Black were used to print the Penny Red.
+About 21 billion Penny Reds were printed by Messrs.
+Perkins, Bacon & Co.
 The stamps were printed in sheets of 240 (20 rows of 12 stamps), so one row cost 1 shilling and a complete sheet one pound.
-This 240 stamps per sheet configuration continued with all low-value British postage stamps issued until decimalisation, when the sheet size was changed to 200 (20 rows of 10 stamps), making the lowest value denomination (half penny) one pound per sheet.
+This configuration of 240 stamps per sheet continued with all low-value British postage stamps issued until decimalisation in 1971, when the sheet size was changed to 200 (20 rows of 10 stamps), making the lowest value denomination (half new penny) one pound per sheet.
+The sheets had no perforations and stamps had to be cut from the sheet using scissors, as with the Penny Black and the early printings of the Two Pence Blue.